 There are multiple references to the Real Life McDonald's fast food chain. (a) The restaurant Global Foods is owned by Raymond Kroc.
 McDonald's (which eventually grew worldwide) was founded by Ray Kroc in 1955. (b) The fast food restaurants MacDonovan's and MacDonnell's.

-One of Night City's businesses is Universal Export, which is reputed to be a front for the British Provisional Government's Army Intelligence Active Service.
-This is a reference to the James Bond novels, in which MI-6 used a company called Universal Export as a front.
+One of Night City's businesses is Universal Export, which is reputed to be a front for the British Provisional Government's Army Intelligence Active Service (James Bond novels, in which MI-6 used a company called Universal Export as a front).

-The owner of a game store runs a Tabletop Game called The Field Trip.
-The title is taken from the 1970's game The Fantasy Trip, which was written by Steve Jackson and published by Metagaming.
+The owner of a game store runs a Tabletop Game called The Field Trip (1970's game The Fantasy Trip, which was written by Steve Jackson and published by Metagaming).

 There is a bookstore downtown called Puddleforge's, "where old copies of Cyberpunk V1 can be bought for a song and burned as fuel."
 This is a reference to "Alice Through the Mirrorshades," a Cross Over adventure with Paranoia which ends with the PCs encountering a hobo named Mike Puddleforge, an obvious Captain Ersatz of Cyberpunk creator Mike Pondsmith, burning old RPG rulebooks for warmth.

-Piper Memorial Sports Arena is named after a professional wrestler who died from gunshot wounds while foiling a terrorist plot to hijack a plane and dive it into the White House to assassinate the President (yes, yet another example of a "hijack an airliner and fly it into a building" plot in fiction well before 9-11).
-Although the text doesn't give his full name, it is "Rowdy" Roddy Piper.
+Piper Memorial Sports Arena is named after a professional wrestler who died from gunshot wounds while foiling a terrorist plot to hijack a plane and dive it into the White House to assassinate the President (Real Life professional wrestler "Rowdy" Roddy Piper).

 NeoTribes (1995).
 "Chicago: The Adventure" has an NPC named Carrie Laisson.
 This is a reference to either the phrase "Kyrie eleison or the 1985 song "Kyrie" by Mr. Mister, which includes that phrase.